 How does the grading process work?

-Are there adequate available indicators to determine “Kudos” and “Uh Ohs”?
+Are there adequate available indicators to determine “Kudos" (a green light) and “Uh Ohs” (a red flag)?

 Fact Check.org, Politifact and the Washington Post Fact Checker can serve as a regular source of information.
 Vote Smart provides considerable information regarding voting records, rankings, and public information on elected officials.
 LeaderEthics-Wisconsin members will also have an opportunity to provide information.
 Member input will be particularly helpful in identifying anecdotal information at the local level.